Graham v. John Deere Co.

 The Court stated, that the purpose of these factors is to "guard against slipping into use of hindsight" when making a determination of obviousness.

 The SCOTUS also proposed the inducement standard, suggesting that patent law's nonobviousness doctrine is meant to restrict the award of patents to only "those inventions which would not be disclosed or devised but for the inducement of a patent."
 Although, the Graham's factors have been cited numerous times by patent examiners and courts, the inducement standard has been largely ignored.

 Despite providing these useful guidelines, the Court also recognized that these questions would likely need to be answered on a case-by-case basis, first by the United States Patent and Trademark Office (USPTO), then by the courts.
-The "non-obviousness criteria" laid out in Graham, were complimented in 2007 by "obviousness criteria" in another another US Supreme Court case (see KSR v.
+The "non-obviousness criteria" laid out in Graham were complemented in 2007 by "obviousness criteria" in another US Supreme Court case (see KSR v.
 Teleflex).